-The hummingbird is an studio of 35 m² for 2 people with air conditioned and pool, situated in the Pura Vida Valley and only a few hundred of meters from the principal road between Quepos and Manuel Antonio.
-Located on the side of a hill in the middle of the peaceful jungle, you will be able to take advantage of nature and discover the wildlife and luxurious flora of Costa Rica.
+The Hummingbird is a 35 m² studio for 2 people, with easy access to the pool.
+It is situated in the Pura Vida Valley only a few hundred meters from the main road between Quepos and Manuel Antonio.
+Located on the side of a hill surrounded by peaceful jungle, guests are able to easily discover the wildlife and luxurious flora of Costa Rica.

-Just outside the entrance to the Pura Vida Valley, you have access to a bus stop that for less than $0.50 can drive you to the center of Manual Antonio, gay/gay friendly restaurants and night life, to the town of Quepos, or to the beach.
-(All within 15 mns).
+Just outside the entrance to the Pura Vida Valley, is a bus stop where for less than $0.50 a bus will take you to the center of Manual Antonio, gay/gay friendly restaurants and night life, to the town of Quepos, or to the beach. (all within 15 minutes).

-You can also reach the center of town or the beach on foot.
 Many taxis are also available for the average price of $5.
-Less than 3 km away, there is a full gym less where you will receive a friendly welcome.
+Less than 3 km away, is a full gym where you will receive a friendly welcome.

 Please note that Quepos/Manuel Antonio is a very popular tourist destination with many bars and lively restaurants along the main road, creating an energetic evening atmosphere.
-After enjoying our great bars and restaurants, many visitors find it preferable to have accommodations a little removed from the nightlife on the main road.
-The villa Mar y Sol guarantees you calm and serenity day and night during your stay.
+After enjoying our great bars and restaurants, many visitors appreciate that our accommodations are a little removed from the nightlife on the main road.
+The Villa Mar y Sol guarantees you calm and serenity day and night during your stay.